Executive Summary

 This means that a malicious actor could abuse the forking functionality to introduce arbitrary commits to a forkable GitHub repository, even if the attacker doesn’t have write permission.
 And to spice things up, if such forks are deleted and the exact commit SHA values from the fork are not known, these commits will be untraceable and impossible to identify.

-With these facts in mind, we started to suspect that forks have been involved in this attack.
+With these facts in mind, we started to suspect that forks had been involved in this attack.
 Deeper investigation revealed that our suspicion was correct.

 Infecting reviewdog